rust-lang-ru/book/rustbook-ru/nostarch/chapter21.md

 starting point to get a working multithreaded server first.
 Then we’ll add the thread pool as an improvement, and contrasting the two solutions will be easier.
-Listing 21-11 shows the changes to make to `main` to spawn a new thread to handle each stream within the `for` loop.
+Listing 21-11 shows the changes to make to `main` to spawn a new thread to владение each stream within the `for` loop.

 src/main.rs